The Semiotic Triangle – Term, Concept and Object Explained

 Term ↔ Concept: the linguistic convention

-Term ↔ Object: only an indirect relationship
+Term ↔ Object: only indirectly connected

-A short story to illustrate the concept
+A short story to illustrate the model

 1. The object